 Whether or not you find George’s extravagance tasteful, it’s hard to leave the Pavilion without feeling both a little bit sorry for his hubris and in slightly awe of his arrogance.

 By contrast, Charleston, where I headed next, is a summerhouse from a very different era, though equally distinctive and design-led.
 A few miles outside Brighton and hidden away in the Sussex countryside, it was the residence of Bloomsbury Group artists Duncan Grant and Vanessa Bell.
 They rented the house as a refuge from the First World War, and it soon became a creative hub for many of Britain’s leading thinkers, writers and artists of the early 20th century, including Virginia Woolf, EM Forster and Lytton Strachey.
-A National Art Pass gives you free admission on Sundays and half price entry for a 90-minute guided tour.

 The rural setting is a peaceful haven.
 When I visited, an artist was sitting at his easel beside the large lily pond, framed by an arresting sculpture of the Levitating Lady.
 Waiting for the house tour to start, I strolled around the walled garden dotted with neoclassical sculptures and mosaics fashioned from broken crockery.